regularjs/guide/en/core/class.md

 <a name="extend"></a>
 ### 1. `Component.extend(Object specification)`

-`Component.extend` is used to define  SubComponent extended from Component，specification will merge to the SubComponent.
+`Component.extend` is used to define  SubComponent extended from Component，specification will merge to the SubComponent.prototype.

 __The important part of sepecification__